-Alila Manggis is situated within the regency of Karangasem, close to the village of Candidasa.
-Here the local people follow a traditional lifestyle, whether it is cultivating rice, farming, fishing, weaving baskets and the famous double ikat textiles, or salt making.
-Various walking tours are available at Alila Manggis, taking in sights like Mount Agung, home to Bali’s mother temple at Besakih, and the spectacular terraced hillsides.
+Alila Manggis is situated within the regency of Karangasem, close to the town of Candidasa.
+Here the local people follow a traditional lifestyle, whether cultivating rice, farming, fishing, weaving baskets and the famous double ikat textiles, or salt making.
+Various walking tours are available, taking in sights like Mount Agung, home to Bali’s mother temple at Besakih, and the spectacular terraced hillsides.
 Other tours can be arranged to see the traditional Bali Aga village of Tenganan, the water palaces of Tirta Gangga and Ujung, the weaving village of Sidemen, the Kerta Gosa Palace of Justice at Klungkung, and various Balinese temples.
-The waters east of Manggis teem with rich and diverse marine life and are home to seven wondrous dive sites.
+The waters east of Manggis teem with diverse marine life and are home to seven wondrous dive sites.

 Our Leisure Concierge Top Picks

-Amed is mostly a quiet place with a stunning ocean view and is one of the best places that serves as a scuba divers' haven in Bali.
-Everywhere you go you will see crystal clear water which we can't get enough of...
+A mostly quiet place with stunning ocean views, Amed is a scuba divers' haven in Bali.
+Everywhere you go you will see crystal clear water, which we can't get enough of...

-Besakih Temple (Pura Besakih) is considered by the Hindu Balinese to be their mother temple.
-This is the single most important temple on the whole of the island and is dramatically located on the slopes of Mount Agung.
-The Besakih Temple complex consists of more than 20 separate temples and numerous other smaller shrines, spread out over three kilometres.
+Dramatically set on the slopes of Mount Agung, Besakih Temple (Pura Besakih) is considered by the Hindu Balinese to be their mother temple.
+The single most important temple complex on the whole island, it consists of more than 20 separate temples and numerous other smaller shrines, spread out over three kilometres.

 Tenganan is perhaps one of the most secluded and conservative villages on the island of Bali.
 Protected by a strict code of isolationism, this original Bali Aga village has retained its unique culture and customs over the centuries.
 High walls surround the village, and marriage to outsiders is frowned upon.
 The famous double-ikat or ”Gringsing” woven cloth is made here, in a process which takes anything up to four years to complete.